idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 ## Uninstalling NCRC Applications

 The NCRC script being a wrapper tool, is unable to perform such a function.
-The user must deactivate the environment and remove that environment using the appropraite conda commands instead:
+The user must deactivate the environment and remove that environment using the appropiate conda commands instead:

 ```bash
 $> ncrc remove bison